Eyongtarh/Riders-Club-Project/DEPLOYMENT.md

 # Deployment

-- The app was deployed to [www.heroku.com](www.heroku.com)
+- The  Riders-Club-Project was deployed to [www.heroku.com](www.heroku.com)
-- The database was deployed to [ElephantSQL](https://www.elephantsql.com/).

 ## Local deployment